Castle Rock, Karnataka: Transport

 The terminus of the line today is Vasco da Gama railway station.

-This station marks the beginning of the Braganza Ghats from the Karnataka side.
+The Castle Rock railway station, Karnataka marks the beginning of the Braganza Ghats from the Karnataka side.
 The nearby Dudhsagar Falls is one of the main tourist attractions of Goa.

 Mining is now banned and the area has been named Dandeli-Anshi Tiger Reserve.

 Castle Rock Forest Range

 Castle Rock forest range office is within walking distance from the Castle Rock railway station.
 Castle Rock range is part of the Dandeli Wild Life Sanctuary, also known as Dandeli-Anshi Tiger Reserve.